WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .output}

-Notice that grep is capturing all places where the words "Time step" is found.
+Notice that grep is capturing all places where the words "Time step" are found.
 Lets imagine that we are interested only in capturing the lines that start with "Time step".
-The following command instruct grep to do that:
+The following command instructs grep to do that:

 ~~~